 - IEP de Grenoble (in English and Spanish)

 Others “Grandes écoles”

-- Ecole Nationale des Chartes: specialized in humanities and social sciences and particulary in History.
-Short description on Campus France website in English.
+- Ecole Nationale des Chartes: specialized in humanities and social sciences and particulary in history.

 There are a lot of schools often called “écoles spécialisées” in several domains such health, paramedical studies, multimedia, communication, journalism, social work, fashion, design, tourism, culinary arts, hotel management and agriculture.